-The invitation to register phase follows on from this.
-The process is heavily prescribed and the follow up requirements are resource intensive This has significantly increased the administrative and postage costs of electoral
+The Invitation to Register phase follows on from this.
+The process is heavily prescribed and the follow up requirements are resource intensive, this has significantly increased the administrative and postage costs of electoral registration.

-The number of online registrations increased ahead of the 2015 UK Parliamentary Election and work is currently ongoing to plan for the 2016 EU Referendum.
+The number of online registrations increased ahead of the 2015 UK Parliamentary Election and significant work was carried out in preparation for the 2016 EU Referendum which took place in June 2016.

-In common with other public sector organisations, the Board has seen additional expenditure pressures arising from legislative changes such as the implementation of Individual Electoral Registration at the same time as the anticipated funding level being set to reduce.
+In common with other public sector organisations, the Board has seen additional expenditure pressures arising from legislative changes such as the implementation of Individual Electoral Registration whilst at the same time the anticipated funding level is set to reduce.
 Work is also now ongoing to prepare the 2017 Non Domestic Revaluation.
 The Board also has to ensure that it complies fully with Health & Safety, Data Protection, Freedom of Information, Equalities and Records Management Duties.
 These duties represent a sizeable workload for the organisation which continues to increase.